portal22/giiftcardproject/giftcards/README.md

 ## What to Submit

-Please **only submit a file called `git_link.txt`** that contains the name of your repository to **Gradescope**.
-For example, if your repo is located at 'h<span>ttps:</span>//github.com/NYUAppSec__/assignment1-module2-exampleaccount', you would submit a text file named `git_link.txt` with one single line that contains <ins><b>only</b></ins> the following:

-    assignment1-module2-exampleaccount

-Remember that <b>Gradescope is not instant</b>.
-Especially if we have to look into past GitHub action runs.
-We have a timeout set for 10 minutes, almost all well running code will complete within 5 minutes.
-Wait for it to complete or timeout before trying to re-run.

 For ease of grading, we ask that you also submit copies of your writeups as part2.txt directly in Gradescope.
 Please ensure that these writeups are exact copies of the files from your repository, as we have implemented a check to verify the match. **It cannot be blank, this will cause a hash failure!**.
 For further details on the writeup requirements, please refer to the grading rubric available in Brightspace under the "Assignment Guideline" section.

-Your repository should contain:
-* Module 1
-  * Your `.github/workflows/hello.yml`
-  * At least one signed commit
 * Module 2
   * In `testcases/invalid`: `crash1.gft`, `crash2.gft`, and `hang.gft`.
-  * A text file named `module2.txt` that contains the write-up on the bug descriptions for each of the three test cases. **Make sure to read through the example write-ups in BrightSpace!**
+  * A text file named `module2.txt` that contains the write-up on the bug descriptions for each of the three test cases. **Make sure to read through the example write-ups !**
   * A GitHub Actions YML that runs your tests
   * A commit with the fixed version of the code (if you like, this commit can also contain the files mentioned above)

 ### Ready for Grading

-Feel free to start submitting on gradescope to see how you would score.
-Once you want to lock in your grade push the `assign1mod2handin` tag with the following:

-    git tag -a -m "Completed assign1 module2." assign1mod2handin
-    git push origin main
-    git push origin assign1mod2handin

 Note, this means we will start grading your report, only push tag once ready!
 =======